Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

    end

-Note that we do not need to specify a transition handling the receipt of tokens from a ``Transfer`` transition.
-The exchange never executes a ``Transfer`` with itself as the recipient, so if a user decides to do so, then the recipient callback will fail by there not being such a transition on the exchange.
+Note that we do not need to specify a transition handling the receipt of tokens from a ``Transfer`` transition, because the exchange never executes a ``Transfer`` with itself as the recipient.
+By not defining the callback transition at all, we also take care of the situation where a user performs a ``Transfer`` with the exchange as the recipient, because the recipient callback won't have a matching transition on the exchange, causing the entire transfer transaction to fail.

 Putting it All Together
 *************************